Review of the Dual Boot Process Using Acronis Disk Director

 Another nice feature the Acronis OS Selector gives you is the option to disable or timeout the OS Selector.
 That is a good feature to have if you are only using one operating system as a test computer and you want to instantly boot into your main computer operating system instead of actually having to choose at every startup.

 As with any Acronis product that I have reviewed and tested so far, the Acronis Disk Director worked flawlessly doing everything that it claims and is intended to do.
-Setting up a dual boot system with Windows XP and Vista was a very easy process to perform using the Acronis Disk Director Suite.
+Setting up a dual boot system with Windows XP and Vista was a very easy process to perform using the Acronis Disk Director.
 For that reason, the Disk Director gets an honorable Brontobyte on a scale of bytes to Brontobytes!
 The Acronis Disk Director is a highly recommended product to have in your toolbox.